-Dr. Sarah Hallberg’s evidence comes from a study her clinic performed, where 50 people with type 2 diabetes were treated with her recommended low-carb high-fat diet.
-She treated another 50 patients with ADA guidelines.
+Dr. Sarah Hallberg’s advice comes from a study her clinic performed, where 50 people with type 2 diabetes were treated with her recommended low-carb high-fat diet.
+She treated another group of 50 patients with ADA guidelines.

 After six months, the study concluded that the patients treated with Hallberg’s recommended diet were able to decrease their insulin by nearly 500 units a day, on average.
 Those in the ADA group, however, had to boost their insulin by an average of 350 units a day.

 Diabetes: A Breakdown of the Condition